Supporting Recovery During National Eating Disorders Awareness Week

 Having an environment that promotes open communication may also be helpful.
 Consider involving social workers or therapists who specialize in eating disorders in meetings, as they can provide professional guidance throughout the recovery process.

 Be patient and respect boundaries.
-Get the individual's consent before sharing their health information with others.
+Get the individual's consent before giving their health information with others.
 They may want to trust that their struggles will be treated with the most respect and discretion.
 Through consistent and non-invasive support, loved ones can assist an individual's journey toward recovery.

 Raising awareness and reducing stigma